How to Stop Puppy Biting (and Why It's Normal)

 I tell you that not to scare you — but so you can see the difference.
 For the vast majority of you reading this, your puppy is a perfectly normal little land shark.
 That's the whole point.

-So how do we get through it?
+So how do we get through the puppy biting?

 Treat it like a stage, because that's what it is.
 It is not forever.
 Here's the shape of it: